 These come in the form of an overall star rating as well as the number of reviews left by customers on your site.
 But how do you get these snippets in the first place?

 Implement Schema Markup

 Getting Google and other search engines to notice your menu descriptions and rave reviews isn’t possible without adding schema markup to your site.
 This is a piece of code that you add to your site’s HTML.

 This might sound intimidating, especially if you don’t have any coding knowledge, but the process is easier than you think.

 One option is to take the time to learn how to create and add schema markup code yourself by visiting the Schema.org website, which was created from a collaboration of major companies including Google, Microsoft, Yahoo, and Yandex.

-However, it’s worth noting that only first-party reviews – aka the reviews left by customers directly on the restaurant’s website and not its listing page – can get schema markup code.
-You can still show off reviews from your Google, Yelp, and Facebook listings on the site, but they won’t count towards your site’s SERP ranking.
+However, it’s worth noting that only first-party reviews – reviews left by customers directly on the restaurant’s website and not its listing page – can get schema markup code.
+You can still show off your Google reviews or your best customer feedback from Yelp and Tripadvisor, but they won’t count towards your site’s SERP ranking.

 The Impact of the Local Restaurant Search Strategy

 Creating and executing on a restaurant SEO plan will take time.
-When done properly, your restaurant search engine optimization efforts will reward you with higher rankings, more exposure, and ultimately more customers.
+When done properly, your restaurant search engine optimization and local listing management efforts will reward you with higher rankings, more exposure, and ultimately more customers.